ESG Information

 12 Training Policies (definition) We have an internal policy "Training Procedure" in our Integrated Management System.

-Management and Sustainability Report - 5.2.4 Training
+Management and Sustainability Report - 7 Human talent management

 Good Governance Code: Human Resources Policy